Cash Rates: Rates vary with each therapist based on the service and experience. Give us a call for more information.

 Insurance Accepted: We have providers in network for BCBS MN, BCBS WI (Anthem), Health Partners, Medica/UBH, Preferred One, Cigna, Aetna, Multi Plan, WEA Trust, WPS, and more.
 Please view the therapists' profiles, or call our office to see which of our providers may accept your insurance.

-We do not accept Medical Assistance, Forward or Badger Care at this time.
+We do not accept Medical Assistance, Medicare, Forward or Badger Care at this time.

 On the Therapists page you will find which insurance companies each therapist is a provider for.